Russian conquest of Chechnya and Dagestan: Outline

-Kazi Mulla (1829–1832) established the Imamate, was unable to capture the Avar Khanate to the southwest and died in battle.
+Ghazi Muhammad (1829–1832) established the Imamate, was unable to capture the Avar Khanate to the southwest and died in battle.
 Hamzat Bek (1832–1834) captured the Avar Khanate and was killed in revenge for his murder of the Avar ruling family.
-Shamil (1834–1859) gained power and in 1839 was besieged for 80 days in the rock fortress of Akhulgo.
-The night the place fell he escaped with a few men.
-In 1840 he re-established himself in Chechnya.
-By 1843 he held most of Dagestan.
-In 1845 Vorontsov was nearly annihilated when he tried to penetrate the Chechen forest.
-In 1846 Shamil failed to take Kabardia to the west.
-In 1847–1857 things were stable.
+Imam Shamil (1834–1859) gained power, and in 1839 was besieged for 80 days in the rock fortress of Akhulgo.
+The night the place fell, he escaped with a few men.
+In 1840, he re-established himself in Chechnya.
+By 1843, he held most of Dagestan.
+In 1845, Vorontsov was nearly annihilated when he tried to penetrate the Chechen forest.
+In 1846, Shamil failed to take Kabardia to the west.
+In 1847–1857, things were stable.
 The Russians sent a number of expeditions into Dagestan, usually taking a village and withdrawing.
-In Chechnya the steady process of deforestation continued.
-In 1858 the Russians captured the Argun Valley, cutting Chechnya in half.
-In 1859 resistance collapsed and Shamil surrendered and went into honorable exile at Kaluga and died in 1871 on a pilgrimage to Mecca.
+In Chechnya, the steady process of deforestation continued.
+In 1858, the Russians captured the Argun Valley, cutting Chechnya in half.
+In 1859, resistance collapsed and Shamil surrendered and went into honorable exile at Kaluga and died in 1871 on a pilgrimage to Mecca.

 The origins of Muridism

 There had been a few Cossacks on the Terek River since about 1520.
-From 1800 to 1830 the Russians annexed Georgia south of the mountains, gained control of the Khanates along the Caspian coast and built up the Caucasian Line of forts along the northern edge of the mountains.
-With the end of the Turkish and Persian wars in 1829 they could turn their full attention to the mountains.
+From 1800 to 1830, the Russians annexed Georgia south of the mountains, gained control of the Khanates along the Caspian coast and built up the Caucasian Line of forts along the northern edge of the mountains.
+With the end of the Turkish and Persian wars in 1829, they could turn their full attention to the mountains.

 There had always been Sufi groups in the area, especially in Dagestan.
-Of these, the Naqshbandi order was noted for their strict adherence to religious law (Shariat) and the duty of a Murid or disciple to his teacher or Murshid.
-Although this was purely spiritual, under Russian pressure it became merged with the idea of Gazivat and Jihad or holy war.
-The ideas of religious duty, obedience to a master, strict religious law and holy war became the basis of a military-theocratic state that resisted the huge Russian Empire for thirty years.
-Religion was important for holding together the many independent clans and villages, but note that the Circassians held out even longer without the aid of a theocratic state.
-Gammer gives a complex account of the religious origin of the movement which will not be reproduced here.
-Note that the Russians used the term "Murid" for any follower of Shamil without regard for the word's religious meaning.
+Of these, the Naqshbandi order was noted for their strict adherence to religious law (Shariat) and the duty of a Murid (Note: Note that the Russians used the term "Murid" for any follower of Shamil without regard for the word's religious meaning.) or disciple to his teacher or Murshid.
+Although this was purely spiritual, under Russian pressure it became merged with the idea of Gazivat and Jihad.
+The ideas of religious duty, obedience to a master, strict religious law, and holy war became the basis of the Caucasian Imamate, with religion being vital for holding together many of the independent clans and villages.